humdrum-tools/vhv-documentation/filters/dissonant/index.md

 !!!filter: dissonant
 </script>

-This dissonance is the neighbor-tone version of the dissonant third quarter passing tone.
-The example above is taken from the altus and bassus parts from the Credo of Josquin's Missa La belle se siet (NJE 13.3).
-The dissonance type consists of a neighbor tone in the metric position of a weak minim that lasts only a quarter note in duration.
-Although we detect both upper- and lower-neighbor varieties of this dissonance type, like regular neighbor tones, the dissonant third quarter lower neighbor is by far more common than the upper-neighbor version.
-The upper- and lower-neighbor versions of this dissonance type are labeled with a `B` and a `b` repsectfully.

 ### Unknown dissonances (Z, z) ###

 Dissonances not assignable to one of the above categories are given